Immagoeat/evanslibcsharp/README.md

 You can find the percent value of a number with the following code.

     Evansmath.PercentOf("X% of Y");

+### PercentIncrease
+To find the percent of increase or decrease of a gap between numbers.

+    Evansmath.PercentIncrease(OLDNUMBER, NEWNUMBER);

 ## Errors
 Calling an error, exiting with an error, or exiting all together, it's easy with Evanslib